Béla Sekula

 However, some dealers also seized the opportunity and produced their own labels.

-The fee paid labels used on this cover were privately produced by stamp dealer Walter Behrens, Braunschweig, and went through the postal system for three weeks without objection before their use was prohibited.
+The fee paid labels used on the first two covers below were privately produced by stamp dealer Walter Behrens, Brunswick, Germany, and went through the postal system for about two weeks without objection.
+Both show correct franking of M200,000.- for international letter up to 20 g plus M75,000.- for registration.

 Scans provided by Albert Little.